 In August 2020, pursuant to the BridgeBio exclusivity agreement, the Company entered into an exclusive license agreement with Navire Pharma, Inc. ("Navire"), a BridgeBio affiliate.
 Pursuant to the license agreement, Navire granted to the Company an exclusive, sublicensable license under certain patents and know-how of Navire to develop, manufacture, use, sell, import and commercialize Navire's proprietary SHP2 inhibitor, BBP-398 (formerly known as IACS-15509) in the licensed territory of Mainland China, Hong Kong, Macau, Taiwan, Thailand, Singapore, and South Korea.
 Under the license agreement, Navire received a nonrefundable upfront payment of \$8.0 million.
 Additionally, Navire is entitled to receive from the Company development milestone payments of up to \$24.5 million upon achievement of specified development milestones, and sales milestone payments of up to \$357.6 million upon achievement of specified commercialization milestones, plus tiered royalties on net sales ranging from approximately 5-15% on the net sales of the licensed products.
-As of December 31, 2021, the Company had recorded and paid the first development milestone of \$8.5 million for IND acceptance in the PRC.
+The Company had recorded and paid the first development milestone of \$8.5 million for IND acceptance in the PRC during the twelve months ended December 31, 2021.
+No payments were made under this agreement during the twelve months ended December 31, 2022.